JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 ### Why do all entry data engineering positions 'require' (2-3) years of experience in various technologies?

-When a data engineer(DE) designs a data-intensive application, architecture, pipeline or other similarly named systems, the DE has made assumptions about common load parameters that indicate how a system should operate and scale.
+When a data engineer(DE) designs a data-intensive application, architecture, pipeline or other similarl systems, the DE has made assumptions about common load parameters that indicate how a system should operate and scale.
 If those **assumptions are wrong**, then at **best** the DE efforts are **wasted**, and at **worst** are **counter-productive.**

-A business wants to hire qualified engineers because they know:
+A business wants to hire qualified engineers because:
 - good operation teams + bad software = success
 - bad operation teams + good software = failure

 Maintaining and refactoring systems because of incompetency and/or technical debt is counter-productive.

-So it does not necessairly mean employeers want (2-3) years of experience, but it is more likely or perhaps has a correlation that those individuals that are more experience will not be counter-productive by because they have learned some good practices.
+So it does not necessairly mean employeers want (2-3) years of experience, but it is more likely or perhaps has a correlation that those individuals that are more experience will not be counter-productive because they have learned some good practices.

 ### What does a reliable, scalable and maintainable applications mean?